oehf/ipf/src/site/markdown/development.md

 IPF uses [git](http://git-scm.com/) for source code management.
 The IPF git repository is located at [https://github.com/oehf/ipf](https://github.com/oehf/ipf).

-Additionally, there is the `ipf-gazelle` project, which provides conformance profiles for HL7v2 based IHE transactions.
+Additionally, there are the following support projects:

+* `ipf-gazelle`, which provides conformance profiles for HL7v2 based IHE transactions.
 It may be released independently and is located at [https://github.com/oehf/ipf-gazelle](https://github.com/oehf/ipf-gazelle).
+* `ipf-oht-atna`, which provides infrastructure for IHE audit trails and node authentication via TLS.
+It may be released independently and is located at [https://github.com/oehf/ipf-oht-atna](https://github.com/oehf/ipf-oht-atna).

 ### Continuous Integration